 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Settled by the Powhatan Indians and first explored by Captain John Smith in the 1600s, history and nature intersect in the Chesapeake Bay to create a place with endless potential for discovery.
 Students paddle throughout the Chesapeake Bay, camping each night along the shoreline.
 Instructors teach proper sea kayaking techniques such as paddling, rolls and wet exits.
 Students also learn marine navigation and face challenges that develop advanced leadership skills separate from the technical skills they will be mastering.

 Students learn how to hike effectively and efficiently as well as how to set up and manage trail campsites each night.
 As the team overcomes numerous expedition challenges, they develop a greater belief in themselves and trust in one another.
 Successful completion of this course requires more than the mastery of technical skills.
 It also requires adaptability, decision making and teamwork.The Appalachian Trail is a footpath that runs from Georgia to Maine, and is the crown jewel of trails in the United States.
 Students backpack for five days in the wilderness of western Maryland and southern Pennsylvania.

-During the backpacking component of this expedition, students take a break from hiking and spend an afternoon rock climbing.
-This challenging activity pushes students out of their comfort zones and helps develop trust among course members.
-Students rely on one another for support and encouragement to reach the top of the cliff faces.
+During the expedition, students take a break from hiking and spend an afternoon rock climbing.
+This challenging activity pushes students out of their comfort zones and helps develop trust among crew members.
+Students rely on one another for support and encouragement to reach the top of cliff faces and crags.